sertansenturk/tomato/README.md

 ### 3.1.
 Prequisites

-`tomato` may require several packages to be installed, depending on your operating system.
+`tomato` may require several packages before installation, depending on your operating system.
 For example, in *Ubuntu 16.04* using *Python 3.5*, you have to install the _python 3_, _libxml2, libxslt1, freetype_, and _png_ development packages.
 You can install them by:

 ```bash
 sudo apt-get install python3 python3.5-dev python3-pip libxml2-dev libxslt1-dev libfreetype6-dev libpng12-dev